-Swiss Facilitation of the Implementation of the US Foreign Account Tax Compliance Act to periodically provide the US Internal Revenue Service (IRS) with information regarding the bank accounts of US citizens whether living inside or outside of the US Along with many other countries, Switzerland has concluded a bilateral agreement (IGA) with the US in order to facilitate the implementation of FATCA, which reduces the implementation costs for Swiss financial institutions.
+The US Foreign Account Tax Compliance Act (FATCA) is a unilateral US tax law directed at financial institutions around the world in order to fight tax evasion of US citizens.
+FATCA requires these financial institutions to periodically provide the US Internal Revenue Service (IRS) with information regarding the bank accounts of US citizens whether living inside or outside of the US Along with many other countries, Switzerland has concluded a bilateral agreement (IGA) with the US in order to facilitate the implementation of FATCA, which reduces the implementation costs for Swiss financial institutions.
 Under the US-Switzerland IGA, financial institution acting out of Switzerland generally are directed to become participating foreign financial institutions (FFIs).
 The agreement ensures that the accounts held by US persons with Swiss financial institutions are disclosed to the US tax authorities either with the consent of the account holder or by means of group requests within the scope of administrative assistance.
 Information will not be transferred automatically in the absence of consent, and instead will be exchanged only within the scope of administrative assistance on the basis of the double taxation agreement between the US and Switzerland (DTA).
 On 20 September 2019, Switzerland and the US ratified the 2009 protocol (Protocol) amending the DTA.
 With the subsequent exchange of the ratification instruments, the amended DTA entered into force, and provides for a mechanism for the exchange of information upon request in tax matters between Switzerland and the US, which is in line with international standards, and allows the US to make group requests under FATCA concerning non-consenting US accounts and non-consenting non-participating foreign financial institutions for periods from 30 June 2014.